Tarela/SELMA/README.md

 - To install SELMA on MacOS, user needs to download and install Command Line Tools beforehand
 - SELMA requires a python3 package [macs3](https://pypi.org/project/MACS3/) pre-installed
 - SELMA suggests to have bedtools (Quinlan et al., Bioinformatics.
 2010) and UCSC tools (Kuhn et al., Brief Bioinform.
 2013) pre-installed for data pre-processing.
 The SELMA package also wrapped up both tools and would install automatically if the users did not have them pre-installed.
+- Some function of SELMA requires the related packages pre-installed (see seciton 5)

 ## 2. Download genome sequence database
 SELMA require genome sequence (in .2bit format) prepared for running.
 You can download them from UCSC genome browser.